-\\Please note that due to construction to the Foreign Students Dormitory, all students will be placed in a home stay.
+Please note that due to construction to the Foreign Students Dormitory, students may have to all be placed in a home stay.
+Regardless of your accommodation choice, preferences cannot always be accommodated and are not guaranteed.

-OPTION 1- Dormitory: (Currently unavailable).Students housed in the Foreign Students Dormitory will share the dormitory with hundreds of international students from around the world.
+OPTION 1- Dormitory: Students housed in the Foreign Students Dormitory will share the dormitory with hundreds of international students from around the world.
 Living conditions are similar to Dickinson dorms.
 You will be assigned a double room, the cost of which is included in the program fee.
 Each floor will have toilets, showers, and coin washing machines.
 Peking University will assign you to a room; Dickinson College has no control of this process, except we request that our students do not share rooms with Dickinson students.
-NOTE: This option will return after construction is completed.